-When you enrol in Headstart, you become a university student.
-You will find new and exciting opportunities and challenge as you experience university study first-hand.
+When you enrol in Headstart, you become a UniSC student completing university-level courses.
+You will find new and exciting opportunities and challenges as you experience university study first-hand.
 You can expect to:

-- meet and study alongside other USC undergraduate students
+- meet and study alongside other UniSC undergraduate students

 - be independent and responsible for your own attendance and assessment